Queen (Queen album)

 Queen is the debut studio album by the British rock band Queen.
 Released on 13 July 1973 by EMI Records in the UK and by Elektra Records in the US, it was recorded at Trident Studios and De Lane Lea Music Centre, London, with production by Roy Thomas Baker, John Anthony and the band members themselves.

-The album was influenced by heavy metal and progressive rock.
+The album combines heavy metal and progressive rock with a folk influence.
 The lyrics are based on a variety of topics, including folklore ("My Fairy King") and religion ("Jesus").
 Lead singer Freddie Mercury wrote five of the ten tracks, lead guitarist Brian May wrote four songs (including "Doing All Right", which he co-wrote with Tim Staffell while in the band Smile), and drummer Roger Taylor both wrote and sang "Modern Times Rock and Roll".
 The final song on the album is a short instrumental version of "Seven Seas of Rhye", the full version of which would appear on the band's second album, Queen II.

+The album was rereleased as a remixed, remastered and expanded box set entitled Queen I Collector's Edition on 25 October 2024.

 Background

-Queen, which played their first gig in June 1970, had been playing the club and college circuit in and around London for almost two years when they were asked to test out the new recording facilities at De Lane Lea Studios.
+Queen, who played their first gig in the City Hall of Truro on 27 June 1970, had been playing the club and college circuit in and around London for almost two years when they were asked to test out the new recording facilities at De Lane Lea Studios.
 The band came away with a polished demo tape of five songs: "Keep Yourself Alive", "The Night Comes Down", "Great King Rat", "Jesus", and "Liar".
-The group sent their demo to various record labels, but only received one offer: a low bid from Charisma records, which they declined as, according to their friend Ken Testi, they feared they "would always play second fiddle to Genesis and those other bands".
+The group sent their demo to various record labels, but received only one offer: a low bid from Charisma Records, which they declined as, according to their friend Ken Testi, they feared they "would always play second fiddle to Genesis and those other bands".

 Producers John Anthony and Roy Thomas Baker visited De Lane Lea while the band were recording and were impressed by what they saw.
-They recommended Queen (band) to Barry and Norman Sheffield, who owned Trident Studios.
+They recommended Queen to Barry and Norman Sheffield, who owned Trident Studios.
 The Sheffield brothers arranged for Queen to record at Trident; however, because the studio was very popular, Queen mainly recorded during studio downtime but were given free use of everything after the paying artists had left, including the latest technologies and production team.
 Trident also agreed to oversee the group's management, recording and publishing interests while they sought a record deal.
 One day, while waiting to use the studio, Freddie Mercury was asked to record vocals by producer Robin Geoffrey Cable, who was working on a version of "I Can Hear Music" and "Goin' Back".
 Mercury enlisted May and Taylor on the tracks, which were released on a single under the name Larry Lurex, a parody of Gary Glitter.